marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     # Write outputs to file here
 ```

-- In our actual scripts, we'll of course replace the placeholder comments with any necessary code, and the argument definitions may differ, but they'll all follow this overall format

-- The first thing of note is the argument parsing block, which uses Python's builtin argument parsing module, `argparse`
-  - It supports an extensive set of features, but fortunately its basic usage is simple
-  - Positional arguments are defined by name with `add_argument` calls to an instance of an `ArgumentParser` object
-  - These arguments are then read into an object (called `args` here) using the `parse_args` method where they are available as attributes
-- The second non-placeholder block then extracts the path of the output directory and creates it if necessary
-  - If the output path is just a file name, `output_dir` will be an empty string, so the if statements checks for that possibility first
+The first thing of note is the argument parsing block, which uses Python's builtin argument parsing module, `argparse`.
+It supports an extensive set of features, but fortunately its basic usage is simple.
+Positional arguments are defined by name with `add_argument` calls to an instance of an `ArgumentParser` object.
+These arguments are then read into an object (called `args` here) using the `parse_args` method where they are available as attributes.
+The second non-placeholder block then extracts the path of the output directory and creates it if necessary.
+If the output path is just a file name, `output_dir` will be an empty string, so the if statements checks for that possibility first.

-- Finally, all code that isn't imports, function definitions, or constants is wrapped in an `if __name__ == '__main__':` statement
-  - This isn't strictly necessary, but it's a common idiom in Python scripts
-  - There are many resources diving deep into the purpose of this statement on the internet, but the basic idea is to only allow the code to execute when it's run as a script and not when it's imported as a module
-    - Would anyone ever try to import this script as a module and then be surprised when it crashes their program because tries to parse input arguments and execute other code
-    - Not likely to be honest, but it's good practice to include it anyway since it's only a single line
+Finally, all code that isn't imports, function definitions, or constants is wrapped in an `if __name__ == '__main__':` statement.
+This isn't strictly necessary, but it's a common idiom in Python scripts.
+There are many resources diving deep into the purpose of this statement on the internet, but the basic idea is to only allow the code to execute when it's run as a script and not when it's imported as a module.
+Would anyone ever try to import this script as a module and then be surprised when it crashes their program because tries to parse input arguments and execute other code?
+Not likely to be honest, but it's good practice to include it anyway since it's only a single line.

 ### Cleaning the date: Implementation
-- With the boilerplate out of the way, let's write the code to remove the header and footer and store the result in a file
+With the boilerplate out of the way, let's write the code to remove the header and footer and store the result in a file:

 ```python
 def get_text_lines(path):